HubSpot/BuckyClient/README.md

 bucky.timer.mark('my.thing.happened')
 ```

+It acts like a timer where the start is always navigation start.

 The stopwatch method allows you to begin a timer which can be stopped multiple times:
 ```coffeescript
 watch = bucky.stopwatch('some.prefix.if.you.want')